digitalronin/digitalocean-build-machine/README.md

 * Terraform 0.14.5
 * Ansible 2.10.5
-* `ansible-galaxy collection install community.general` <-- only to install bundler
 * ssh-agent <-- to not have to push ssh keys to the VM
 * github PAC <-- to use `gh`
 * DigitalOcean account